Scrap Metal Buyers.

 About Scrap Brass

 Brass is one of the most common non-ferrous metals we buy — and one of the most underrated.
 Plumbers, heating engineers, and building contractors often have bags of old taps, gate valves, compression fittings, and push-fit fittings.
 It all adds up.
-We weigh it, grade it (clean vs mixed), and pay you the same day.
+We weigh it, grade it accurately, and pay you the same day.

 SAME DAY PAYMENT